 Washrooms are an important part of facilities management.
-And in recent years, within the washroom industry, Smart technology has not only drastically improved the end-user experience, but it has also changed how workforces can be managed – for the better.
+And in recent years, within the washroom industry, smart washroom technology has not only drastically improved the end-user experience, but it has also changed how workforces can be managed – for the better.

-Smart Washrooms offer smart solutions that are IoT and data-driven, and provide facility managers with multiple benefits, which is transforming the industries approach to washroom maintenance.
+Digital Washrooms offer smart solutions that are IoT and data-driven, and provide facility managers with multiple benefits, which is transforming the industry's approach to washroom maintenance.
 Through the use of sensors on washroom equipment and easy-to-use smart platforms, teams are moving away from manual processes, which is increasing productivity and efficiency.

 The industry really is waking up to the multitude of tasks associated with washroom management that technology can support.
 This has been an important step in not only improving and maintaining customer satisfaction but has been a key role in maintaining hygiene – the importance of which has been demonstrated in the wake of COVID.

 IoT solutions in washroom facilities ensure connectivity, and through the use of devices and sensors, the range of tasks that can be completed remotely has increased.
 Thanks to the analysis of data in real time, it allows smarter decisions to be made about planning, scheduling and utilization of resources.

 1. Improving cost efficiency in washroom supplies and consumables

 Many washrooms nowadays use sensor operated taps and flushes.
 But Smart Washroom solutions take this technology a step further.

 - When they are used the most often, and

 - Let facilities teams know how to respond, based on the real-time data provided.

 Sensors fitted to things like toilet roll and hand towel dispensers, and other data collection points, gives information on stock levels, and is available remotely to cleaning teams and their managers.